Moratorium Fact Sheet

 The Natural Resources Defense Council’s May 2017 report places Wisconsin as the 11th worst state with nearly 1,400 Safe Drinking Water Violations in 2015.

-2012 studies show that 47 water systems in WI have nitrate levels exceeding the MCL of 10 ppm compared to just 14 systems in 1999, a 30% increase in three years.
+2012 studies show that 47 water systems in WI have nitrate levels exceeding the limit/maximum contanimant level of 10 parts per million (ppm) compared to just 14 systems in 1999 -- a 30% increase in three years.

 In Kewaunee County, there are 16 CAFOs, roughly 98,000 cows and 34% of tested wells have unsafe levels of nitrates or bacteria.